-Bench Trail is a 3.6 mile lightly trafficked loop trail located near Dardanelle, AR that features a river and is good for all skill levels.
+Bench Trail is a 3.6 mile lightly trafficked loop trail located near Dardanelle, Arkansas that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Primitive walk-in or organized camp sites.
 Full amenities expected at a state park. ***Park road access is limited to 24 ft. long or under RV's or trailers.*** Bike rental

 We really enjoyed it.
 Really pretty, we went when all the trees were bare and you could see a lot of the scenery.
 We even carried my 2 year old granddaughter!
 It got a bit tiring towards the end and a little rougher than what we usually take her on but over all a great trail.
 It takes you right by the gift shop/ info center, which was nice to stop in and look around.

 Very simple gravel road type trail that goes through the woods around the mountain about 100-200 ft below the Rim Trail.
 There are a few spots where you can see the view through the trees, and there are a few interesting "info" signs where you can see some of the springs the original residents on Mount Nebo used.
 Other than that, there is not much to see.

 Since this trail is a few hundred feet below the main camping area, be prepared for a strenuous hike up towards the end of the trail or at one of the many side trails.
 The side trail that we went up towards the visitor center felt like the path the Gollum leads Sam and Frodo up on the way to Shelob's Lair (very steep!)